BF-FrontEnd-class/agile-development-group2-hyf-rebuild/planning/backlog.md

 - [ ] As a user I can support the developers of the project on the website.
   - There is a possibility to support the developers of the project on the website.

+### Contact

 - [ ] As a user I can contact with administration of the project on the website.
   - There is a possibility to contact with administration of the project on the website.

+### Footer

 - [ ] As a user I can see the footer of the website.
   - There is a logo of the website.
   - There is an address and contacts on the website.
   - There is a social media on the website.

+## Should-Haves

+### The core values

+- [ ] As a user I can see the core values of the program on the website.
+  - There is a core values of the program on of the website.

+### Success stories

+- [ ] As a user I can see the success stories of the project on the website.
+  - There is a success stories of the project on the website.

+### Map

+- [ ] As a user I can see the map on the website.
+  - There is a map on the website.

 ## The program